jayphelps/core-decorators/README.md

 - `leading`: default to `true`, allows to trigger function on the leading.
 - `trailing`: default to `true`, allows to trigger function on the trailing edge of the wait interval.

-Implementation is insired by similar method from [UnderscoreJS](http://underscorejs.org/#throttle).
+Implementation is inspired by similar method from [UnderscoreJS](http://underscorejs.org/#throttle).

 ```js
 import { throttle } from 'core-decorators';